Morphic-Void/TheVoidEngine/docs/backlog/current_scope_backlog.md

 DONE: CStaticLookup for provisioning and other data uintptr_t based

 DONE: Wrapped phase gate (parking), wait predicates and counter semaphore
 DONE: Native thread naming
+CONE: Add the high performance counter
+DONE: Add tga testing or perform some manual testing (leaning toward the latter)

 DONE - DECIDED TO IGNORE EVERYTHING BUT PRIORITY AT THIS STAGE: add affinity, priority and numa identity